theertha-asokan/Theertha/README.md

-> Hey There!, Theertha Asokan
+Hey There!, Theertha Asokan

-I am a tech enthusiast
+i am thinkind what to write